Hierarchical Time Series Forecasting with Robust Reconciliation: Introduction

-Given this context, time series forecasting methods that explicitly account for hierarchical structures have garnered increasing attention \citep{athanasopoulos2009hierarchical, hyndman2011optimal, wickramasuriya2019optimal, panagiotelis2021forecast, hyndman2021forecasting}.
+Given this context, time-series forecasting methods that explicitly account for hierarchical structures have garnered increasing attention \citep{athanasopoulos2009hierarchical, hyndman2011optimal, wickramasuriya2019optimal, shiratori2020, hyndman2021forecasting}.
 These approaches aim to adjust forecasts across both lower and higher levels to ensure coherence when aggregating forecast values within the hierarchy.
-Such methods are expected to enhance forecast accuracy compared to conventional time series forecasting based on a single level.
+Such methods are expected to enhance forecast accuracy compared to conventional time-series forecasting based on a single level.

-Despite these advancements, existing hierarchical time series forecasting methods face certain challenges.
+Despite these advancements, existing hierarchical time-series forecasting methods face certain challenges.
 Traditional approaches typically aim to minimize the expected forecast error at a given target time point, which necessitates a covariance matrix of the forecast errors.
 This matrix is commonly estimated from the residuals between observed and forecast values.
-However, if the underlying data trends shift or the forecasting model is not sufficiently accurate, discrepancies can emerge between the estimated and true covariance matrices.
+However, if underlying data trends shift or the forecasting model is inaccurate, discrepancies can arise between the estimated and true covariance matrices.
 Thus, the estimated covariance matrix itself carries inherent uncertainty, which must be addressed.
 Prior work by \citet{moller2024optimal} focused on this issue, decomposing covariance matrix estimation into parameter estimation errors and stochastic irreducible errors to quantify uncertainty and improve forecast accuracy.
 Nevertheless, even with their method, the true covariance matrix cannot be perfectly determined, leaving room for further improvements in forecast accuracy.